What Causes High Cholesterol?

 A High-Fat Diet

 Consuming a diet high in cholesterol, trans fats, and/or saturated fats increases your risk of developing high cholesterol.
-Cholesterol is found in cheese, meats, and other foods that are derived from animals.
+It is found in cheese, meats, and other foods that are derived from animals.
 Saturated fats are around in certain meats, dairy products, baked goods, deep-fried foods, processed foods, and chocolate.
 Trans fats are found in some processed foods and fried foods.

 Physical activity is an important component of any healthy lifestyle.
 Together with an unhealthy diet, physical inactivity can cause high cholesterol.
-The American Heart Association states that a minimum of 150 minutes of moderate-intensity aerobic exercise per week is sufficient to help lower cholesterol levels.
+The American Heart Association states that a minimum of 150 minutes of moderate-intensity aerobic exercise per week is sufficient to help lower your levels.
 Plus, regular physical activity will help you maintain a healthy weight.

 Underlying Health Conditions and Medications